Efficiently Vectorized MCMC on Modern Accelerators: Experiments

 The NUTS variant of Hamiltonian Monte Carlo \citep{hoffman2014no} adaptively chooses how many steps of Hamiltonian dynamics to simulate when drawing a sample, by checking whether the trajectory has turned back on itself or has diverged due to numerical error.
 Its iterative implementation in BlackJAX involves two nested while loops: An outer loop that expands the proposal trajectory, and an inner loop that monitors for U-turns and divergence.
 Converting these while loops into an FSM using our procedure results in five states (\cref{fig:fsm_transition}).
-We again compare BlackJAX's implementation to our own (using \verb|vmap| for both methods). \\
+We again compare BlackJAX's implementation to our own (using \verb|vmap| for both methods).

 { \bf Experimental setup}.
-We implement NUTS on a 100-dimensional correlated mixture of Gaussians ($\rho = 0.99$), with the mixture modes placed along the principal direction at $(-5 \cdot \bm 1, \bm 0, 5 \cdot \bm 1)$.
-We use a pre-tuned step-size with acceptance rate $\sim 0.85$ and set $M = I$ for the mass matrix.
-We draw $n=1000$ samples per chain and vary $\#$ chains $m$. \\
+We implement NUTS on a 100-dimensional correlated mixture of Gaussians ($\rho = 0.99$), with the mixture modes placed along the principal direction at $(-10 \cdot \bm 1, \bm 0, 10 \cdot \bm 1)$.
+We use a pre-tuned step-size with acceptance rate $\sim 0.85$ and identity mass matrix.
+We draw $n=1000$ samples per chain and vary $\#$ chains $m$.

 { \bf Results}.
-The contours of the log-density and a trajectory of a single NUTS chain (1000 samples) are displayed in \cref{fig:nuts} (one dot = one sample).
+The trajectory of a single NUTS chain (1000 samples) are displayed on the LHS of \cref{fig:nuts} (one dot = one sample).
 The typical distance traveled by NUTS is small (few integration steps), with the occasional large jump (many integration steps) when the momentum sample aligns with the principal direction.
-The FSM yields speedups of nearly an order of magnitude for $m=100$, and about half an order of magnitude for $m=500$.
-This is reflects the fact that the marginal distribution of integration steps is very skewed (i.e. $R(m)$ is large).
-As \cref{fig:nuts} shows, the probability a sample needs less than $20$ steps is $\sim 0.95$ and needs $>1000$ steps is $\sim 0.01$.
-However, the probability that \emph{at least one} chain needs more than 1000 steps is $\sim 0.99$.
+In particular, the probability a sample requires less than $20$ integration steps is $\sim 0.95$ and needs $>1000$ steps is $\sim 0.01$, but the probability that \emph{at least one} chain needs more than 1000 steps is $\sim 0.99$ (Middle \cref{fig:nuts}).
+This results in FSM speed-ups of nearly an order of magnitude for $m=100$, and about half an order of magnitude for $m=500$ (RHS \cref{fig:nuts}).
 Note that one can avoid sychronization barriers and obtain very high ESS/Sec using a simpler algorithm like MALA, but this fails to explore the distribution (LHS \cref{fig:nuts}).